denten/denten.github.io/_includes/CV/04-publications.md

-## E. Publications and Works in Progress
+## V. Publications and Works in Progress

 ### Published Monographs